Are you losing customers because of poor web design? A poorly-designed web site could end up losing you many new customers.

-In a world where first impressions matter, the look of your web site can be very important to the success of your business.
-Your website is probably the first thing that a web visitors see and this can affect their purchasing decision.
+In a world where appearances matter, your website’s design can play a significant part in the success of your business.
+Your website is probably the first thing that your potential customers see and this could affect their purchasing decision.

-Now, try to see things from your prospect’s point of view.
-How does your digital presence appear to others?
-Does it invite them to enter and explore things further, or does it make them hesitant and unsure about where to go next?
+Now, put yourself in your visitor’s position.
+How does your web site appear to others?
+Does it invite them to approach and explore things further, or does it make them confused and cautious about what to do next?

-How your website looks is only the tip of the iceberg.
-There is so much more than can influence your web visitors’ perceptions and their decision to ultimately do business with you.
+What prospective clients see “above the fold” (i.e. what you first see on your screen) is just the tip of the iceberg.
+There is so much more than can influence your visitors’ thoughts and their purchasing decisions.

-Let’s take a look at some of the key design problems that can affect your web site’s results and performance:
+Let’s take a look at some of the more important design problems that can affect your site’s results and performance:

-- Color – Poor color combinations affect your results.
-This also applies to using text and background color.
-There are tools to specify web colors correctly and even safe web colors to help make sure that the palettes you choose will display consistently across various web formats.
-If in doubt, seek the services of a professional web designer.
+- Color – Clashing color combinations can affect your results.
+This also applies to the use of text and background color.
+There are ways to specify web colors correctly and even safe web colors to make sure that the colors you choose will display predictably across different mediums.
+If in doubt, seek the services of a web design professional.

-- Design Elements – Pages that contain unpleasant, outdated or just plain hard to read typefaces can turn visitors away from your site.
-Visitors can also be affected by careless inconsistencies in the design elements and excessive use of design elements.
+- Design Elements – Web pages that contain unexciting, outdated or just plain old hard to read text can easily turn visitors off your site.
+Visitors can also be affected by careless inconsistencies in the design elements or overpowering use of design elements.

-- Layout – How you lay out your page content can impact the way visitors interact with your site.
-Layout considerations also include how your navigation items, links, and other orientation features like search boxes are placed, where menus are positioned on your site, page columns, etc ….
+- Layout – The way your site is structured can impact the way visitors navigate around your site.
+Layout considerations also include where your navigation menus, links, and other useful elements are used, where menus are positioned on your site, page columns, etc ….

-- Responsiveness – As business information is now viewed by a range of devices with different-sized screens, it’s vitally important that the design of your website be fully responsive.
-If your website does not resize automatically to work on all devices, browsers, and platforms, you may lose valuable customers.
+- Responsiveness – Since information is now accessed by a range of devices with different-sized browsers, it’s important that your website’s design be fully responsive.
+If your web pages do not resize automatically to work across all devices, browsers, and platforms, you could lose valuable customers.

-- Persistent website errors – A huge turn-off for visitors is landing on a site where hyperlinks don’t work, videos don’t play and images aren’t displaying.
-Subpar functionality is no longer acceptable, especially if your aim is to come across as a professional and reliable company.
-Your website reflects your organization.
-It’s vitally important therefore, to make sure that all your hyperlinks, videos, and graphics are running smoothly at all times.
-In some cases, problems are caused by external factors like your hosting, or you may not even be aware of it, but it’s important to make sure that remain proactive and that you attend to all problems as soon as possible.
+- Subpar functionality – A huge turn-off for users is landing on a page where some links don’t work, videos don’t play and images are missing.
+Subpar functionality is not acceptable, especially if your aim is to come across as a professional and reliable business.
+Your website is a reflection of your organization.
+It’s important therefore, to make sure that all your hyperlinks, videos, and images are up and running at all times.
+Sometimes, problems are caused by external factors such as your web hosting, or they may even be unbeknownst to you, but it’s important to make sure that remain proactive and that you attend to problems immediately.

-- Feature limitations – If your website provides visitors certain features or functionalities, then make sure that these are not limited.
-For example, if you intend to sell goods or services on your site, make sure that you provide visitors with full e-commerce features that allow them to choose and add items to a cart, use discounts, buy with credit cards or PayPal, receive purchase notifications, invoices, and confirmations, etc.
+- Feature limitations – If your business provides users specific functionalities, then make sure that these features are not limited.
+For example, if you want to sell goods or services online, make sure that you provide visitors with full e-commerce functionality that allow them to choose and add items to a shopping cart, enter coupons, pay with credit cards or PayPal, receive purchase notifications, receipts, and email confirmations, etc.

 Poor User Experience

-Normally, where visitors suffer most due to a poorly-constructed web site is in the realm of the “user experience”.
+Normally, the area that is most affected because of a poorly-constructed web site is the “user experience”.

-A bad user experience can leave a bad taste in users mouths and lead them to share their dissatisfaction across social sites, forums, review sites, comments, etc ….
+A poor user experience can leave a bad taste in people’s mouths and lead them to vent their dissatisfaction in social networks, user forums, review sites, comments, etc ….

-- User-Friendly – Your website should be easy to use and intuitive to navigate.
-Your service information should be easy to find.
-Your visitors want user-friendly features and they want to find things quickly and without disappointment.
-Make your content searchable and if you plan to add downloadable information to your site (e.g. presentation slides), make sure that visitors are given instructions on how to download and access your information.
+- User-Friendly – Your website must be user-friendly.
+Information about your products and services should be easy to locate.
+Your prospective customers want user-friendly features and they want to find what they are looking for as quickly and as effortlessly as possible.
+Make your content searchable and if you plan to add downloadable files to your site (e.g. forms and documents), make sure that visitors are given instructions on how to download and access your information.

-- Organization – If your website isn’t cleanly organized and user-friendly, you run the risk of losing not only potential buyers but current clients also.
-Providing features such as descriptive links, product and service categories and well-organized areas where your content can be easily found can help provide visitors with an enjoyable user experience.
+- Organization – If your website isn’t cleanly organized and user-friendly, you run the risk of losing not only prospective customers but also existing customers.
+Having features such as descriptive URLs, product and service categories and sections where topic-related content can be easily found will provide visitors with an enjoyable experience.

-- Eye-Catching Web Site – Customers want sites that are user friendly, easy to navigate, and that provide them with eye-catching options.
-This requires striking a balance between attractive, modern web design and compelling web copy that engages your users.
-For example, highlight hyperlinks that direct users to your product pages with eye-popping graphics with well-written descriptions.
-This is effective and will help you improve not only the user experience on your site, but also improve your sales and conversions.
+- Eye-Catching Features – Visitors want websites that are user friendly, easy to navigate, and that are eye-catching.
+To achieve this you need to find a balance between attractive, modern web design and compelling web copy that engages your users.
+For example, highlight links pointing to your product pages by inserting great graphics next to well-written product descriptions.
+This is effective and will help you improve not just the user experience on your website, but can also lead to more sales and conversions.

-- Engaging Features – Another thing that helps users decide to stay longer on your website is providing interactive features that engage your users, such as allowing them to comment on, share, like, download and recommend your content, interact with your support staff via a responsive help desk, support forum, live chat, schedule appointments, make reservations, etc … Additionally, you want visitors to move quickly around your site and access your data without waiting around for pages to load, so site loading optimization is important.
+- Engaging Site – Another area that helps users want to stay longer on your website is providing interactive features that engage users, such as features that let them\visitors comment on, share, like, download and recommend your content, interact with your support staff via a responsive helpdesk, support forum, live chat, schedule appointments, make reservations, etc … You also want visitors to be able to navigate quickly within your site and access your information without waiting around for pages to load, so having your site optimized for page loading speed is important.

 As you can see, there are many areas that can contribute to a poor user experience and impact your business success online.
-If your website isn’t designed in a user-friendly way, you run the risk of not only losing prospective clients but also some of current clients too.
+If your website isn’t designed in a user-friendly way, you run the serious risk of not only losing prospective customers but also your existing customers as well.

-Now … what if you have arrived on this site because you have an existing website with design problems that you feel could be affecting your business?
+Now … what if you have arrived found this information because you currently have an existing site with design issues that you feel may be affecting your business?

-First, be aware that getting problems fixed on an existing website can take some time and can be somewhat costly depending on the problem and what kind of site you currently operate, especially if it requires a lot of web code writing.
+First, be aware that getting problems addressed on an existing website can take time and can be fairly costly depending on the problem and what kind of site you currently operate, especially if the work requires a lot of web code editing.

-If you are in the process of having a new website developed or redeveloping an existing website, then we suggest that you seriously consider building or redesigning your website with WordPress.
+If you are currently considering getting a new website developed or redeveloping an existing website, then we suggest that you seriously consider choosing WordPress.

-We plan to publish a lot more in-depth information about the benefits and advantages of WordPress on this site, but here are just a few key points to keep in mind about why you should seriously consider using WordPress:
+We currently publish more posts about the benefits and advantages of the WordPress platform on this site, but here are just a few key points to keep in mind about why you should use WordPress:

-WordPress themes are unique website design template systems that enable you to immediately change the look of your website without affecting the site’s content or modifying any core software functionality.
+WordPress themes are unique website design templates that let you immediately change the look of your site with only a few mouse clicks.

-There are literally thousands of professional themes built for WordPress available that can be easily downloaded.
-Many themes are either freely available, or they are extremely well priced, saving you thousands of dollars on the cost of website design.
+There are literally thousands of professional themes designed for WordPress site owners available that can be downloaded.
+Many of these are either freely available, or can be bought for a relatively small cost, saving you hundreds of dollars on the cost of web design.

-Most WP themes are responsive and provide site owners with highly customizable options for changing your site’s design like the color, template elements like menus and headers, layouts and more.
-Themes are just part of what makes WordPress an ideal tool for helping you achieve a design for your website that helps to improve your business.
+Most themes nowadays are responsive and provide users with customizable features for changing the design of your site like color, elements like menus and headers, layouts and more.
+Themes are just one of the many things that make WordPress such a great tool for helping you achieve a design for your website that ultimately helps to improve your business.

 Plugins – Virtually Unlimited Functionality

-Another great reason to build your site using WordPress is that WordPress provides site owners with almost unlimited features through add-on applications called “plugins.”
+Another great reason to choose WordPress is that WordPress provides you with scalable functionality through add-on applications called “plugins.”

-WordPress plugins, like themes, integrate with your site to provide you with virtually unlimited functionality.
+Plugins, like themes, integrate with your website to provide you with almost unlimited scalability.

-Earlier in this post we looked at issues like subpar functionality and feature limitations as part of the reason why a poorly built web site could end up losing you money.
+Earlier in this post we talked about issues like subpar functionality and feature limitations as part of the reason why a poorly built web site could end up losing you customers.

-WP plugins can help you overcome these problems quite inexpensively.
-If there is a feature that you want integrated into your site, just install a WP plugin that will get the job done.
+Plugins can help you overcome these issues and limitations quite easily and inexpensively.
+If there is a feature that needs to be in your site, just install a WordPress plugin that will do what you need your website to do.

-Need a plugin that will let you know about any problems with your website such as links not working, videos not playing, graphics that aren’t displaying or even alert you if your entire web site is down?
-No problems … there are WordPress plugins that can help you fix that, or notify you about issues so you can correct these immediately!
+Want a plugin that will let you know about any problems with your site like links not working, videos not playing, images that aren’t showing or even tell you if your whole website has gone down?
+No problems … there are plugins that can help you fix that, or let you know about problems so you can correct these immediately!

-Want a plugin that will let you turn your site into an online store or provide you with a complete e-commerce system?
+Need a plugin that will turn your site into an online store or provide you with a complete e-commerce system?
 Again, no problem!
-There are several WordPress plugins that will help you sell products on your site and provide your customers with full e-commerce functionality that allow them to choose and add products to a cart, apply discount coupons, complete purchases using credit card or PayPal, receive notifications, receipts and email confirmations, etc.
+There are several WordPress plugins that will help you sell products online and provide your customers with full e-commerce functionality that allow them to choose and add products to a shopping cart, use coupons, buy with credit card or PayPal, receive notifications, receipts and confirmations, etc.

-And just like WP themes, there are literally tens of thousands of fantastic plugins designed for WordPress that can be easily downloaded at no cost, or are relatively inexpensive, once again, saving you thousands of dollars on the cost of website development.
+And just like WordPress themes, there are thousands of fantastic plugins for WordPress that can be easily downloaded for free, or are relatively cheap, once again, saving you hundreds, even thousands of dollars on the cost of website development.

-In addition to being able to correct issues caused by a poorly-designed web site, WordPress can also help you give customers a great user experience.
+In addition to being able to correct problems caused by a poorly-built website, WordPress can also help you create a great user experience for website users.

-WordPress provides beautifully-designed and exciting themes that cover all needs and uses and feature-rich plugins that allow site visitors to contact, engage and interact with you.
-With the right combination of a WordPress-driven site, WordPress themes and plugins, plus great content, you can create a very rich and interactive user experience that will keep users coming back to your website.
+WordPress provides beautifully-designed and exciting themes that cover all needs and uses and functional plugins that allow visitors to contact, engage and interact with you.
+With the right combination of a WordPress-driven site, WordPress themes, plugins and great content, you can create a a highly interactive and engaging user experience that will keep them returning to your site.

-As stated earlier, consumers nowadays will do extensive research online before they make a purchasing decision.
-If your website isn’t designed with customers in mind, these potential buyers will not return and simply move on to another business that does offer them a better website.
+As stated earlier, consumers nowadays will do extensive research online before they make purchasing decisions.
+If your website isn’t designed with customers in mind, they will not return and simply move on to another business that does offer them a better website and user experience.

-Hopefully, now you have a better understanding of problems that can affect your website and how WordPress can help you expand your business business online.
-To learn more about the benefits of using the WordPress web site publishing platform please click on links to visit other posts we have published on this site.
+Hopefully, this article has given you a better understanding of problems that can affect your web site and how WordPress can help you build a better online.
+To learn more about using the WordPress platform please click on links to visit our related posts section.